The Department of History offers a Ph.D. program as well as two M.A.s and two graduate certificates.

 Applicants who are not citizens or permanent residents of the United States should consult the guidelines posted by International Education Services.

 Applicants to History and Library Science (HiLS) dual-degree program need to meet application requirements for both the Department of History and the College of Information Studies.
 For additional information on application requirements, visit the HiLS webpage.

-The University of Maryland’s Graduate School accepts applications through its http://gradapply.umd.edu/ application system.
+The University of Maryland’s Graduate School accepts applications through the TerpEngage Graduate Admissions System.
 Before completing the application, applicants are asked to check the Admissions Requirements site for specific instructions.